AEFeinstein/Super-2024-Swadge-FW/main/modes/games/GottaGo/ggDocs.md

 ## Known Bugs
 - Occasionally, toilets that cannot used are marked with a check
 - Sometimes when num of urinals reduces next round, selection pointer is off the end.
+- Long toilets do not have a penalty applied